This post is also available in: 简体中文 (Chinese (Simplified))

 Choosing the right business entity to start your business is one of the crucial steps in business planning.
 In Singapore, there are two types of Private Companies Limited by shares: The Private Company and Exempt Private Company (EPC).
 The Exempt Private Company (EPC) is one of the popular business structures that offer foreigners a separate legal entity with limited liability for its shareholders and a three-year corporate tax exemption.
 There are some restrictions on shareholder loan to company Singapore, loan from director to private limited company Singapore, and director loan to company Singapore which you can find more information in below guide.

 What is Exempt Private Company (EPC)?

 In an exempt private company, all shares are not held directly or indirectly by any corporation (i.e. another limited company), and has no more than 20 members.
 In other words, 20 members or less and no corporation holds a beneficial interest in the company’s shares.
 Besides, an exempt private company does not need to file its annual accounts with the ACRA for the information of the public as long as the company files a Certificate of an Exempt Private Company.

 In Singapore, the EPC is currently the most common and favoured type of business structures.
 This business entity offers you a few benefits:

-From the high tax-exemptions to flexibility in business loans, all these advantages make the Exempt Private Company (EPC) the business entity of choice.
+From the high tax-exemptions to flexibility in business loans (shareholder loan to company Singapore, director loan to company Singapore), all these advantages make the Exempt Private Company (EPC) the business entity of choice.
 If you have less than 20 shareholders and are expanding to Singapore, an EPC fits your business requirement.
 Do contact us today for professional assistance in setting up an EPC.